DoSomething/chompy/docs/imports/rock-the-vote.md

 ## Overview

-The import will upsert a `voter-reg` type post for each unique "Started registration" datetime we receive for the user -- saving it to an action we set via config variable.
+The import upserts a `voter-reg` type post for each unique "Started registration" datetime we receive for a user -- saving it to an action we set via config variable.
 This import action is changed each election year, in order to track user registrations per election.

 If a user registers to vote twice in 2020 (e.g. change of address), two `voter-reg` posts will be upserted for the user and this year's action.
 Prior to [changes made in April 2020](https://github.com/DoSomething/chompy/pull/154), the import would upsert a single post for all registrations for an action ID (e.g registering to vote twice in 2018 resulted in a single `voter-reg` post).